-The Board of Directors conducts an annual selfassessment to ensure that Directors are efficient, honor their commitments, make the most efforts possible and exchange experiences.
+The Board of Directors conducts an annual self-assessment for its performance and all sub-committees performance to ensure that Directors are efficient, honor their commitments, make the most efforts possible and exchange experiences.
 The assessment takes into account several factors that best serve the long-term interests of the shareholders and meet their expectations as follows:

 - 1. Independence and impartiality in presenting views and ideas while avoiding conflicts of interest. - 2.
-Directors' knowledge and experience that are relevant to the Company's activity.

-- 3. Commitment, participation and team working at the Board and its committees. - The role of the Board and the extent to which it achieves the objectives set, including the outcome of the business and the achievement of the Company's strategy. - 5.
+Directors' knowledge and experience that are relevant to the Company's activity. - 3.
+Commitment, participation and team working at the Board and its committees. - 4.
+The role of the Board and the extent to which it achieves the objectives set, including the outcome of the business and the achievement of the Company's strategy. - 5.
 Communication between the Board on the one side and its committees and the executive management of the Company on the other side. - 6.
 Decision-making mechanisms and the accuracy and adequacy of the required information. - 7.
 Providing constructive opinions, suggestions and recommendations and ideas in the best interest of the Company.

-The Remuneration Committee, at its first meeting of 2022 held on 6th of February 2022, reviewed the self-assessments of Board Directors for the financial year ended 31st of December 2021.
-Directors made positive assessments at various such as independence, objectivity, levels, experience, knowledge and teamwork, leadership, goals, contributions, participation and inputs.
-They also discussed several proposals to enhance Board performance.
-Assessment results were then presented to the Company' Board of Directors at its first meeting of 2022 held on 7th of February 2022.
+The Remuneration Committee, at its first meeting of 2023 held on 6th of February 2023, reviewed the self-assessments of Board Directors for the financial year ended 31st of December 2022.
+Directors made positive assessments at various levels, such as independence, objectivity, knowledge and experience, teamwork, leadership, goals, contributions, participation and inputs.
+They also discussed several proposals to enhance Board performance such as the suggestion that a methodology should be developed to discuss and present information related to safety, environmental records and operational excellence as one of the review topics at the company's Board of Directors meetings.
+Assessment results were then presented to the Company' Board of Directors at its first meeting of 2023 held on 9th of February 2023.

-In its first meeting of 2023, the Remuneration Committee will review 2022 Board self-assessment and will make recommendations in this regard as part of its report to the meeting of the Board of Directors.
+In its first meeting of 2024, the Remuneration Committee will review 2023 Board self-assessment and will make recommendations in this regard as part of its report to the meeting of the Board of Directors.

-During 2022, the Board performed the tasks and dispensed business decisions within its authorities as provided for in the Board Charter.
+During 2023, the Board performed the tasks and dispensed business decisions within its authorities as provided for in the Board Charter.
 Directors had no grievances or complaints.
 All proposals were discussed during Board meetings and necessary relevant actions were taken, whether corrective or reinforcing.
 The Board is satisfied that the Board and the Senior Executive Management have effectively discharged all of their duties and obligations.

-4- Company's control system
+4. Company's control system